Ben Elliot: Career

 Elliot is the co-founder of Quintessentially Group, a luxury lifestyle group with a 24-hour global concierge service, which he started in London in December 2000.
 The company has boasted about how it serves wealthy Russian clients, which includes opening an office in Russia and creating a "dedicated Russian team".
 After Russia invaded Ukraine in 2022, the company deleted its webpage that boasted about serving Russian elite clients.

 He is a regular contributor to the Financial Times, The New York Times and Country Life amongst other publications.

 Elliot was included in the Evening Standard's Progress 1000 list, named as one of 'London's most influential people 2016 - Business Brains'.
 He was the executive producer of the award-winning documentary Fire in Babylon.

-Elliot acted as treasurer for the Conservative Party's 2016 London mayoral campaign for Zac Goldsmith and was responsible for all campaign fundraising efforts.
+Elliot acted as treasurer for the Conservative Party's 2016 London mayoral campaign for Zac Goldsmith (first-cousin of Elliot's aunt Clio Goldsmith) and was responsible for all campaign fundraising efforts.
 Elliot acts as a trustee for the Eranda Rothschild Foundation and has been Chairman of the Philanthropy Board of the Royal Albert Hall since 2015.
 In December 2016, he was appointed as a trustee to the board of the Victoria and Albert Museum by Prime Minister Theresa May.
 The four-year term officially commenced on 1 January 2017.
 Following October 2017's relaunch of the Centre for Policy Studies, Elliot was asked by Lord Saatchi to join his board as honorary treasurer.

 In December 2018, Elliot was appointed by Michael Gove, the secretary of state for environment, food and rural affairs, as the government's first Food Surplus and Waste Champion.
 Following Elliot's appointment, Gove commented: "Food waste is an economic, environmental and moral scandal.
 We must end it.
 That's why I am delighted Ben Elliot is taking up this position and know he will bring the enthusiasm and skills this important role needs.
 His first task will be to help ensure our £15 million food waste fund redistributes surplus food that would otherwise be wasted to those most in need."

 In July 2019, Elliot was appointed by incoming Prime Minister Boris Johnson as the co-chairman of the Conservative Party, working alongside fellow co-chairman James Cleverly.
-Cleverly was demoted to become a joint Foreign Office and Department for International Development minister in the 2020 cabinet reshuffle and was replaced as Chairman by Amanda Milling.
+Cleverly was demoted to become a joint Foreign Office and Department for International Development minister in the 2020 cabinet reshuffle and was replaced as chairman by Amanda Milling.
 Milling was succeeded by Oliver Dowden in the 2021 cabinet reshuffle.
 Dowden resigned in June 2022.

 Elliot is a founding trustee of the Quintessentially Foundation charity, which has raised in excess of £13 million for charitable causes since 2008.

 In 2021, BBC News described Elliot as the "Tories' chief fundraiser".
 He raised nearly £2 million from donors with links to the Vladimir Putin regime in Russia.